Vodafone Czech Republic: Corporate responsibility

 Vodafone is environmentally friendly and the first operator to launch a so-called Green network.
 More than two-thirds of its telecommunications network is supplied from renewable sources (hydropower, biogas plants, combustion of biomass, wind, solar) and the remaining 30% of energy consumption annually relies on 20,000 trees being planted in cooperation with the Agency for Nature Conservation and Landscape.
 According to a number of different parameters (material production, transportation, energy consumption) Vodafone is granted the environmental assessment Eco-class.
 The Vodafone Foundation, a non-profit organization since its founding in 2006, has distributed more than 125 million CZK.
 It supports young people in particular and all others who use their energy and creativity for the benefit of the community and society.
 Within the accelerator program Laboratory, the Vodafone Foundation helps implement ideas and projects, providing grants, regular meetings and mentoring and its successful graduates even have the opportunity to go abroad.

 Management

 Petr Dvořák is the CEO of Vodafone Czech Republic since 2018.
-Balesh Sharma was director from 2013–17 and Jiří Báča between 2017-18.
+Balesh Sharma was director from 2013 to 2017 and Jiří Báča between 2017 and 2018.